initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

 This is an IC3 members event, limited to current IC3 partners, academic members, fellows, and alumni.
 Some special exceptions will be made if capacity allows.
 Please reach out to Bria Han (<strong><a href="mailto:jh2584@cornell.edu">jh2584@cornell.edu</a></strong>) if you hope to qualify for an exception.

-*Note: Non-IC3 affiliated paticipants interested in attending the 2023 IC3 Blockchain Camp, please fill out the <strong><a href="https://j0fsjzfawcv.typeform.com/to/olWnSlaN">Sponsorship Interest Form</a></strong>.*
+*Note: Non-IC3 affiliated paticipants interested in attending the 2023 IC3 Blockchain Summer Camp, please fill out the <strong><a href="https://j0fsjzfawcv.typeform.com/to/olWnSlaN">Sponsorship Interest Form</a></strong>.*

-**Summer Camp Sponsorship - $15k, includes:**
+**Blockchain Summer Camp Sponsorship - $15k, includes:**

-• Support for the Summer Camp, including scholarships for students attending for free, and on-going IC3 research. <br>
+• Support for the Camp, including scholarships for students attending for free, and on-going IC3 research. <br>
-• Donor Brand logo displayed on the IC3 camp page, and social media outreach. <br>
+• Donor Brand logo displayed on the IC3 Camp page, and social media outreach. <br>
-• Participation for one person for the full week of Hacking and Learning, plus attending the Summer Camp closing party. <br>
+• Participation for one person for the full week of Hacking and Learning, plus attending the Camp closing party. <br>
 • Fun group activities. <br>

 **IC3 Partner Members**